ordermentum/greenfield/README.md

 ----

 ## 4. Dependencies <a name="dependencies"></a>
-Before using a package, check its GitHub.
+Before using a package, check its npm page and GitHub page.
 Look for the number of open issues, daily downloads and number of contributors as well as the date the package was last updated.

+* Check to see if the dependency has a good, mature version release frequency with a large number of maintainers.
 * If less known dependency is needed, discuss it with the team before using it.
-* Keep track of your currently available packages: e.g., `npm ls --depth=0` ([documentation](https://docs.npmjs.com/cli/ls)).
-* See if any of your packages have become unused or irrelevant: `depcheck` ([documentation](https://www.npmjs.com/package/depcheck)).
+* Pay attention to Greenkeeper to see if any of your deps have been updated, have security issues, etc.
-* Check download statistics to see if the dependency is heavily used by the community: `npm-stat` ([documentation](https://npm-stat.com/)).
-* Check to see if the dependency has a good, mature version release frequency with a large number of maintainers: e.g., `npm view async` ([documentation](https://docs.npmjs.com/cli/view)).
-* Always make sure your app works with the latest versions of dependencies without breaking: `npm outdated` ([documentation](https://docs.npmjs.com/cli/outdated)).
-* Check to see if the package has known security vulnerabilities with, e.g., [Snyk](https://snyk.io/test?utm_source=risingstack_blog).

 ### 4.1 Consistent dependencies:
 * Use `package-lock.json` on `npm@5` or higher